YangZhou1997/openwhisk-lambda-mpi/README.md

 # Distributed setup
 I rent five bare-metal servers from [CloudLab](https://www.cloudlab.us/) each with Ubuntu 16.04.6 LTS (GNU/Linux 4.4.0-145-generic x86_64).
 These five servers are connected with each other using 10GB NIC (Dual-port Intel X520).
-The hardware details are [here](http://docs.cloudlab.us/hardware.html#%28part._cloudlab-wisconsin%29).
+The specific hardware type is [c220g2](http://docs.cloudlab.us/hardware.html#%28part._cloudlab-wisconsin%29).
 The five-server cluster is configured using [profile.xml](profile.xml)

 Here I want to host controller, crouchDB, redis, zookeeper, nginx, and kafka on node-0, and host one invoker on each of the other nodes (ie, node-1~4).